-- GPRA 8-9.
-Number and percent of children who participate in at least 60 minutes of moderate to vigorous physical activity daily and consume five or more servings of fruits and vegetables daily. - GPRA 10.
-Number and percent of students who feel safe at school and traveling to and from school, as measured by a school climate needs assessment. - GPRA 15.
-Number and percent of students who have school and home access and percent of the day they have access to broadband internet and a connected computing device.
+- GPRA 6.
+Number and percentage of children who consume five or more servings of fruits and vegetables daily. - GPRA 7.
+Number and percent of students who feel safe at school and traveling to and from school, as measured by a school climate survey. - GPRA 10.
+Number and percentage of students who have school and home access to broadband internet and a connected computing device.